KRVX

 KRVX studios are co-located with its sister stations KQDJ, KQDJ-FM, and KYNU on 2625 8th Ave SW in Jamestown while the stations’ transmitter site is located in Eckelson.

-The station was assigned the KRVX call letters by the Federal Communications Commission on July 7, 2005.
+The station was assigned the callsign KRVX by the Federal Communications Commission on July 7, 2005.

 KRVX-HD2

 In February 2018 KRVX launched a classic hits format on its HD2 subchannel, branded as "Ted FM" (format moved from KXGT 98.3 FM Carrington, which switched to classic country).